microsoft/VirtualClient/website/docs/guides/0221-usage-extensions.md

   ~/virtualclient.1.15.0/linux-x64$ VirtualClient --profile=PERF-CUSTOM-WORKLOAD-1.json ...
   ```

-* **Define an Alternate Location for the Extensions Folder Location**
+ * **Use an Alternate Location for Extensions Packages**
-  Virtual Client supports allowing a user to define an alternate/secondary location to discover extensions.
-To define an alternate location for discovering extensions packages,
-  define the path to the directory where the packages exist using a `VC_PACKAGES_PATH` environment variable.
-Multiple alternate locations can be defined (similar to the PATH
+  Virtual Client supports the ability to override the default packages directory location (e.g. /packages).
+To override the default location, the user can define the path to
-  environment variable) by delimiting the paths with a semi-colon (e.g. /home/user/extensions_packages1;/home/user/extensions_packages1).
-During startup, the runtime will search
+  the desired directory using the `VC_PACKAGES_DIR` environment variable (e.g. /home/user/packages/extensions_packages1).
+During execution, the runtime will use this
-  for packages in both the default 'packages' directory as well as in the alternate location.
+  alternate location for discovery of packages (including extensions packages) and for downloading packages.

   :::tip

+  Note that ONLY a single directory is supported.
+The runtime requires a single location for downloading and discovering packages.
+Additionally there must not be duplicate
-  Note that there may not be duplicate binaries or profiles (by name) in the target location.
+  binaries or profiles (by name) across the target locations.
 If duplicates (by name) are found, a runtime error will occur.

   :::